Snakes And Their Endless Habitats: 10 Facts

 mozambique spitting cobra africa

+Mozambique spitting cobra.
 Source: public domain

-Snakes are very difficult to understand at times.
-Some stay in the heart of forests well away from buildings, but others take a keen interest in people’s homes.
-A smaller number still take a disproportionate interest in people’s bedrooms.
-Cobras are notorious bedroom invaders, and especially the Mozambique spitting cobra.
+Cobras are notorious bedroom invaders, and especially the Mozambique spitting cobra of southern Africa.
 According to a 1982 study, 94% of bites from this species happened indoors, and 81% in bedrooms.
-In 2018, a South African mother was sprayed in the eyes when she opened her daughter’s bedroom to find out why she was screaming (both survived with no lasting injuries).
+In 2018, a South African mother was sprayed in the eyes when she opened her daughter’s bedroom to find out why she was screaming.
+The daughter had been bitten on the chin in her bed (both survived with no lasting injuries).

 5 Swamp dwellers

-Source: iNaturalist user Greg Tasney – CC BY-SA 4.0
+Plain-bellied watersnake.
+Source: iNaturalist user brybrysciguy – CC BY 4.0

-If a habitat is empty, then snakes will find a way to occupy it, even sand dunes of the Sahara desert.
+If a habitat is empty, then snakes will find a way to occupy it, even the sand dunes of the Sahara Desert.
 There’s no way they’ll let a swamp go to waste, and the bad news is that the gloomy, murky swamp in your local forest could be occupied too.
-Most people don’t go swimming in swamps, so a grisly death is a small risk.
-But if nightmares are your worry, then a menacing snake head thrusting out of a swamp might be what pushes you over the edge.

-Over in Thailand, wading into a swamp may bring you face to face with the tentacled snake, which has bizarre facial appendages and can sense water vibrations of fish.
+Over in Thailand, wading into a swamp could bring you face to face with the tentacled snake, which has bizarre facial appendages and can sense water vibrations of fish.
 Meanwhile, the blood python of Indonesia rarely enters swamps, but lurks menacingly by the shores, possibly hoping to push someone in.

 6 Treetop climbers

-Ringed Tree Boa Corallus annulatus
+Ringed Tree Boa, Corallus annulatus

-Source: iNaturalist user Ken-ichi Ueda – CC BY 4.0
+Source: iNaturalist user Yaron Budowski – CC BY 4.0

 7 Symbiotic habitats